 - The Five Precepts in Sutra & Tantra

 Self Paced Module – The Teacher & Student Relationship

 Teachers, Students, Masters & their Disciples; a history and philosophy of the Vajra Relationship in Tibetan Buddhism.

-How we do we understand issues of lineage, authority, power and tradition in the era of disillusionment with authoritative abuses of power?
+How do we understand issues of lineage, authority, power, and tradition in the era of disillusionment with authoritative abuses of power?
 What is the relationship between individual spiritual health and community life?
 How do spiritual intelligence, independence, personal empowerment and psychological health factor into to the path?

 How do we heal from spiritual traumas?
 What are ways to avoid pitfalls associated with the working a teacher and the complex mixture of spirituality, authority and power?
 What are possible ways to deal with breaches of truth and violation of ethics in the spiritual context?

 What are views of the teacher-student relationship in Vajrayana and how does this differ from other Asian religious traditions? from western traditions?

 Do you even need a teacher?
 If so how do you know you are ready?
 What does it mean to be a student and what should you expect from a teacher?